 Learn how to make Keto Banana Bread that is moist and flavorful.
 This has the perfect secret ingredient to give you the banana flavor you know and love.
-This banana bread is so easy to make and only needs 11 ingredients.
+This quick bread is so easy to make and only needs 11 ingredients.
 The first taste is pure heaven when you bite into it.
 This easy low carb banana bread recipe has only 3.7 net carbs and is also gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 When I started eating low carb food, I was terrified that I would never get to taste my scrumptious banana bread again.
 Or banana anything for that matter.
 Great news!
 You don’t have to give up the sweet, yummy flavor of bananas after all.
 Yes, bananas still aren’t low carb, but with my special secret ingredient, you can enjoy all sorts of banana-flavored baked goods.
 Any guesses what it could be?
 Yep...good old-fashioned banana extract.